microsoft/vscode-docs/learn/educators/nodejs.md

 ### Why Visual Studio Code?

-Charles has been using Visual Studio Code to teach for the past 4 years since he inherited the class.
+Charles has been using Visual Studio Code to teach for the past 4 years.
 In his own words:

 > "The more realistic the learning environment, the more comprehensive the education.
 I am not just teaching code; I'm also teaching the tools, tactics, and teamwork my students will need to start building for themselves.
 VS Code is the first choice of web professionals, so it’s the first choice for my class!"

-In 2019, [StackOverFlow found VS Code to be the most popular editor](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools) amongst their community.

 ### Portable setup